The Old Kingdom of Rwanda

 WILDLIFE SANCTUARIES

 • All foreign nationals require a visa for entry to Rwanda.
 Please check with your local Rwandan Embassy or our travel team for further information.
 Tourist visas can be obtained, on arrival, for all travellers at all ports of entry.
 Visitors from the African Union, the Commonwealth of Nations and Organisation Internationale de la Francophonie are waived visa fees for visits up to 30 days.
+For travellers of other nationalities, a visa fee is payable.
+The Rwandan government has introduced an online ‘e-visa’ application system for obtaining tourist visas in advance of travel.
+Travellers who choose to arrange their visa prior to arrival should carry a printed copy of their visa to present to immigration officials.

 • The local currency is the Rwandan franc, which divides into 100 centimes.
-US dollars are widely accepted; local currency is best for tipping and small purchases.
-Very few places accept credit cards outside of the major hotels in Kigali.
+US dollars are widely accepted in hotels and at tourist attractions; local currency is required for dining in restaurants, tipping and small purchases.
+Some vendors will only accept USD dated 2013, or newer.
+Few places accept credit cards outside of the major hotels.
+The national parks are cash-free and only card payments are accepted.
+Access to cash machines is available at the airport and in major towns (Kigali, Musanze and Rubavu), and exchanging currency can be done in banks and foreign exchange bureaus.

 Previous